OuYaMing/OuYaMing.github.io/_pages/about.md

         <br>
         <strong>Award</strong> <em>National Second Prize</em>
         <br>
-        <p>This is one of the training programs for electronic design competitions. </p >
+        <p>This is one of the training programs for electronic design competitions.
+The system's driving unit consists of two soft thin strings.
+The movement in the 2D plane is achieved by controlling the extension and retraction of the two strings independently using stepper motors, allowing the system to draw patterns such as hearts.</p >
         <p>
           <strong>Tags</strong>
           <span style="background-color: #f0f0f0; padding: 3px 8px; border-radius: 5px; margin-right: 5px;">Wire Drive</span>